apache/horaedb/docs/guides/src/dev/roadmap.md

 ### v1.0.0
 - [ ] Formally release CeresDB and its SDKs.
 All breaking changes will be finished.
-- [ ] Finish the majority of work related to PartitionTable.
+- [ ] Finish the majority of work related to `Table Partitioning`.
 - [ ] Various efforts to improve query performance, especially for cloud-native cluster mode.
-Theses works includes:
+These works includes:
-    - Multi-tier cacheing.
+    - Multi-tier cache.
     - Introduce various methods to reduce the data fetched from remote storage (improve the accuracy of SST data filtering).
     - Increase the parallelism while fetching data from remote object-store.
-    - Add some resource-controlling methods.
+- [ ] Improve data ingestion performance with some resource-controlling methods.

 ### Afterwards
-With an in-depth understanding of the time-series database and its various use cases, the majority of our work will be focused on performance, scalability, ease of use, and collaborations with open-source communities.
+With an in-depth understanding of the time-series database and its various use cases, the majority of our work will focus on performance, reliability, scalability, ease of use, and collaborations with open-source communities.
 - [ ] Add utilities that support promQL, influxQL, opentsdb protocol, and so on.
-- [ ] Provide basic operation and maintenance tools which fit well for deployments on Kubernetes or bare servers.
+- [ ] Provide basic utilities for operation and maintenance.
+Specifically, include the following:
+    - Deployment tools that fit well for both Kubernetes and bare servers.
-- [ ] Support more underlying storages for adaptivity.
-For example, the underlying storage could be a distributed file system.
+    - Enhance self-observability, especially critical logs and metrics should be supplemented.
 - [ ] Develop various tools that ease the use of CeresDB.
 For example, data import and export tools.
+- [ ] Explore new storage formats that will improve performance on hybrid workloads (analytical and traditional time-series workloads).